ut-amrl/plunder/2D-merge/README.md

     ![](snapshots/example_snapshot/plots/testing/2-0-graph.png)

-    Iteration 10:
+    Iteration 9:

     ![](snapshots/example_snapshot/plots/testing/9-0-graph.png)
-- **plots/testing/LA-xx-x-graph.png**, which gives a visual representation of the low-level actions predicted by the policy on the testing set.
-For example, here is iteration 10:
+- **plots/testing/LA-xx-x-graph.png**, which gives a visual representation of the low-level observations predicted by the policy on the testing set.
+For example, here is iteration 9:

     ![](snapshots/example_snapshot/plots/testing/LA-9-0-graph.png)